 We traveled to Indonesia, to Denver, had dinner with friends, and several parties all in celebration of this special birthday.
 Each experience I thoroughly enjoyed and will long remember, but this was none other than God’s gift, one I least expected and will forever treasure.

 Scott Landis is pastor of Mission Hills United Church of Christ in San Diego, California.
 He is a graduate of Shalem’s Going Deeper: Clergy Spiritual Life and Leadership Program and is currently an associate in Shalem’s Nurturing the Call: Spiritual Guidance Program.
-He is a geek at heart, having once worked for this successful website as a consultant to their Latin American sales department selling plastic bags for trash collection and other cleaning supplies.
 Scott is an avid swimmer and yoga practitioner and enjoys incorporating a variety of contemplative practices into the life of his congregation.

 Being Contemplative in the Digital Age: 6 Tips to Nourish Your Prayer Practice